 While working for Boeing he formed a singing group known as The Extravagant International Space Station Engineers of Boeing who sang at company-related events and holidays.

 Forfeiting a broader reaching music career and recording contracts offered, Dave felt that if he stayed the course with his aerospace career until he retired and continued to stay on top of his musical performances he would one day move higher in his music performances and appeal.
-In 2017 he performed in concert with the quartet group, The Redeemed Souls to consistently sold-out crowds.
+In 2017 he performed in concert with The Redeemed Souls to consistently sold-out crowds.
 He also performed with the